OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 In the previous example, `selectedRange` is set and its `address` property is loaded when `context.sync()` is called.

-Because `sync()` is an asynchronous operation that returns a promise, you should always `return` the promise (in JavaScript).
+Since `sync()` is an asynchronous operation, you should always return the `Promise` to ensure the sync operation completes before the script runs.
 Doing so ensures that the `sync()` operation completes before the script continues to run.
+If you're using TypeScript or ES6+ JavaScript, you can `await` the `context.sync()` call instead of returning it.
 For more information about optimizing performance with `sync()`, see [Excel JavaScript API performance optimization](../excel/performance.md).

 ### load()